-Currently, the European market accounts for less than eight percent of total global Bitcoin trades.
+Currently, the European market accounts for less than eight percent of the total global Bitcoin trades.
 Given that the UK Bitcoin exchange market only accounts for a small fraction of the European market’s daily trading volume, the impact the UK government on the global Bitcoin market is minimal.

 The market valuation of Bitcoin has recently surpassed the total amount of British pound in circulation, as well as its market cap.
 Hence, it is evident that the global Bitcoin market is not in need of the authorization or approval from the UK government.
 To put it simply, the UK government cannot crackdown on a currency that is larger and more valuable than its own currency, the British pound.